AI Use Cases/Software

 Revenue & Operational Impact

 The downstream cost is measurable.
-Sales teams spend 40%+ of their time hunting down contract details and customer configuration data instead of closing deals.
+Sales reps burn selling hours hunting down contract details and customer configuration data instead of closing deals.
 Finance can't close books on time because invoice reconciliation requires manual document review.
 DevOps can't track infrastructure change approvals across compliance gates, extending deployment cycles.
 Your LTV:CAC ratio suffers as CAC stays high while NRR stagnates - customers churn partly because their onboarding data was never properly extracted and actioned.

 Why Generic Tools Fail